Natasha Sephton, Creative Therapist, Lifespan Integration Therapist, HCPC Reg.

 Hello and welcome.

-I find this helps new clients to get a sense of whether I'm the best person to help them.
 This is important, as having the right 'mix' between client and therapist is significant to a successful outcome in therapy.

-How can creative therapy help?
+How can creative therapy and lifespan integration therapy help?

 - express and understand yourself